 Up to 1.5 million UK properties at risk of flooding due to melting Arctic ice

-Climate change threatens the UK but more research and attention to the polar region is needed to better understand it, MPs said.
+MPs say climate crisis threatens the UK but more research and attention to the polar region is needed to better understand it

 Up to 1.5 million UK properties face an increased risk of flooding by 2080 because of rising seas triggered by melting Arctic sea ice, MPs have found.